 Dissociative Disorder is characterized by a breakdown in memory, awareness, identity, or perception that can sometimes develop as a defense mechanism for dealing with trauma.
 People who have this diagnosis require an even more specifically trained clinician in order to receive EMDR therapy.

 More Details About EMDR Therapy: After the initial screening, there are follow up sessions to prepare the child to manage trauma symptoms.
 This is similar to other therapy models and includes mindfulness techniques, creation of safe/relaxing images, and other positive coping skills needed to manage stress.

 The therapist then helps the child to select a target memory that causes them distress.
 Typically, this is a part of the traumatic event that feels “stuck” or “frozen.”
 The child identifies a negative thought that often comes up when that memory is accessed.
 Thoughts might be things like, “I am a bad person” or “It’s all my fault.”

 Next, the therapists asks the child to think about that distressing memory while doing something else.
 That something else is called Dual Attention Stimulation (also known as Bilateral Stimulation).

-For children, I rarely use this form of Dual Attention Stimulation.
-More often, I use a little device us therapists refer to as “the buzzies.”
+In our office, we use a little device we therapists refer to as “the buzzies.”
 Want to see the buzzies in action?

-That being said:Sometimes Dual Attention Stimulation by itself can help kids relax when they are angry, frustrated or scared.
-I often recommend to parents to have their children go for a run, take a swim, or dribble a basketball if they are really mad about something.
+That being said – sometimes Dual Attention Stimulation by itself can help kids relax when they are angry, frustrated or scared.
+If a child is really mad about something, parents should recommend that their children go for a run, take a swim, or dribble a basketball.
 It can help reduce the intensity of the emotion.
 But it is not EMDR.
 Practicing using Dual Attention Stimulation during times of stress is often given as homework or practice between therapy sessions.